 Botrytis blight fungus, also known as Botrytis cinere, can reduce a blooming rose bush to a mass of dry, brown, dead flowers.
-But botrytis blight in roses can be treated.
+Botrytis blight in roses can be treated, however.

 Symptoms of Botrytis on Roses